 - Profitably double the business over next five years

 - Become one of the premiere time-based competitors in the USA with world class manufacturing and product development skills

-The strategy does not say anything about TPS or Lean.
+The corporate strategy does not say anything about TPS or Lean.
 It could be achieved using a combination of well-worn methods, none of which are associated with TPS or Lean.

-Art’s strategy evolved over the next two years and settled on this (Better Thinking, Better Results, p.
+Art’s corporate strategy evolved over the next two years and settled on this (Better Thinking, Better Results, p.
 29):

 Be the leading supplier in the industries we serve and one of the top 10 time-based competitors globally:

 • 50% reduction in defects per year

 • 20% productivity gain — each year